Current photo identification required for all tests. Requirements for photo ID include:

-Note: Please keep in mind that continuous no shows/cancellations will not be allowed.
+Note: Please keep in mind that only 3 no-shows and cancellations will be allowed per semester.
 Students will be allowed three missed appointments before needing permission from the assistant coordinator to reschedule.
-You are expected to arrive on time for their test appointments or give 24-hours advance notice if you are unable to make your appointment due to unforeseen circumstances by either emailing us or calling the Testing Center.
+Students are expected to arrive on time for their test appointments or give 24-hours advance notice if you are unable to make your appointment due to unforeseen circumstances by either emailing us or calling the Testing Center.

 Information for Students